Lead-Safe Wisconsin: Where is Lead Commonly Found in Wisconsin?

 More information

-People can ingest the lead in soil when they put their hands to their mouths or eat vegetables from a garden with soil contaminated by lead.
+People can swallow lead from soil when they put their hands to their mouths or eat vegetables from a garden with soil contaminated by lead.
 Lead in soil also may be inhaled if it’s re-suspended in the air or tracked into your house.

 For more information, view Human Health Hazards: Lead in soil from exterior lead paint, P-45015 (PDF).